anuragdandge/Assignments/OOP/Exam.md

 ---
 # UNIT 6

+#### Ifstream, of stream, istream, ostream and fstream classes and their hierarchy.
+Input and output operation - open() ,get(), getline(), read(), seekg() and tellg() AND put(), seekp(), tellp(),and write() functions, Command-Line Arguments, Printer output, Early vs. Late Binding, Error Handling in File I/O

+The C++ Standard Library provides several classes for file input and output operations, including ifstream, ofstream, istream, ostream, and fstream.

+- ifstream (derived from istream) is used for reading input from a file.
+- ofstream (derived from ostream) is used for writing output to a file.
+- fstream (derived from iostream) is used for both reading and writing operations on files.

+These classes provide member functions for opening, closing, reading, and writing files.
+The `open()` function is used to open a file, and it takes the file name as its argument.

+For input operations, the `get()` function reads a single character from the input stream, `getline()` reads a line of text from the input stream, and `read()` reads a block of data from the input stream. `seekg()` and `tellg()` functions are used to set and retrieve the position of the file pointer in the input stream.

+For output operations, the `put()` function writes a single character to the output stream, `write()` writes a block of data to the output stream, and `seekp()` and `tellp()` functions are used to set and retrieve the position of the file pointer in the output stream.

+Command-line arguments are arguments passed to the program when it is executed from the command line.
+They can be accessed through the argc and argv parameters of the main() function.

+Printer output involves sending output to a printer instead of the console or a file.
+The C++ Standard Library provides functions for printer output, including the print() function.

+Early binding refers to resolving function calls at compile-time, while late binding refers to resolving function calls at runtime.
+Late binding is achieved through the use of virtual functions.

+Error handling in file I/O involves checking for errors during file operations and handling them appropriately.
+This can be done using exception handling, error codes, or other error-handling mechanisms.
 ### Q .
 What are Stream Classes?
 Explain any two input and output functions with example

 In C++, stream classes are used to handle input and output operations on various sources such as files, strings, and console.
 Stream classes are divided into two categories: input stream and output stream.